nus-cs2030s/2021-s2/docs/15-interface.md

 ## Interface as Supertype

 If a class $C$ implements an interface $I$, $C <: I$.
-This definition implies that a type can be multiple supertypes.
+This definition implies that a type can have multiple supertypes.

 In the example above, `Flat` <: `GetAreable` and `Flat` <: `RealEstate`.